flaturtha/CharlieChan/_short-stories/unofficial-observer.md

 It&#39;s this way: I wasn&#39;t born with a silver spoon in my mouth; but a paternal uncle left me some money right after I left school, and I guess there must have been quite a bit of it, since none of my checks has ever come back marked &quot;insufficient funds&quot; — and I&#39;m always writing &#39;em.

-I have a sizeable interest in an airport in the thriving city of San Diego, and one of the DeHavilands is always in readiness for my use.
+I have a sizeable interest in an airport in the thriving city of San Diego, and one of the De Havillands is always in readiness for my use.
 I don&#39;t fly it myself, unless we are so high up in the air that the real pilot has enough time to take her over and straighten her out before we hit earth after some idiotic mistake of mine; hut I always get a terrific kick out of acting as the unofficial observer in the rear cockpit, where I consider myself monarch of all I survey.

 All of which rambling leads up to the fact that I believe that airplanes and crime dovetail in many ways.
 Crooks use &#39;em as well as honest men.
 From this I figure that there is, ready-made, a niche for a brand new kind of detective — of which, as far as I know, I am among the first.
 Having modestly got that off my chest I shall now proceed with the story.